 Location.
-34° 18.676′ N, 117° 19.407′ W. Marker is in Hesperia, California, in San Bernardino County.
-Marker can be reached from California Route 173 2 miles east of California Route 138.
+34° 18.671′ N, 117° 19.439′ W. Marker is in Hesperia, California, in San Bernardino County.
+Marker is on California Route 173 2 miles from California Route 138.
+The marker is located on the Las Flores Ranch, which is private property, not open to the public.
+The plaque is on the left side of the entrance to the old barn.
 Touch for map.
-The marker is located on the Las Flores Ranch property.
-The plaque is in the central area among the buildings.
 Marker is in this post office area: Hesperia CA 92345, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 1,322 times since then and 51 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
-8. submitted on March 1, 2014, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on February 10, 2021.
+It was originally submitted on December 18, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 975 times since then and 9 times this year.
+Last updated on February 10, 2021, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3. submitted on December 18, 2011, by Michael Kindig of Long Beach, California. • J. Makali Bruton was the editor who published this page.